 EEPNA strives to strengthen the work of its members, as well as other organisations working on ageing.
 They receive support from HelpAge to build their capacity and advocate for the rights of older men and women in Ethiopia.
 Currently, EEPNA is the only institution of its kind that represents grassroots older people's associations.

-EEPNA became an Affiliate of HelpAge International in October 2011.
+EEPNA became a HelpAge global network member in October 2011.